metio/terraform-provider-k8s/docs/data-sources/addons_cluster_x_k8s_io_cluster_resource_set_binding_v1alpha3_manifest.md

 Optional:

 - `hash` (String) Hash is the hash of a resource's data.
-This can be used to decide if a resource is changed.For 'ApplyOnce' ClusterResourceSet.spec.strategy, this is no-op as that strategy does not act on change.
+This can be used to decide if a resource is changed.
+For 'ApplyOnce' ClusterResourceSet.spec.strategy, this is no-op as that strategy does not act on change.
 - `last_applied_time` (String) LastAppliedTime identifies when this resource was last applied to the cluster.